dbt-labs/docs.getdbt.com/website/docs/reference/resource-properties/unit-tests.md

 :::note

-This functionality is only supported in dbt Core v1.8+ or dbt Cloud accounts that have gone ["Versionless"](/docs/dbt-versions/upgrade-dbt-version-in-cloud#versionless).
+This functionality is available in dbt Core v1.8+ and [dbt Cloud release tracks](/docs/dbt-versions/cloud-release-tracks).

 :::